caminale/gcp-kubernetes-scala-api/README.md

 * `terraform.tfvars.example` contains example terraform input variables which you need to define before you can start creating a cluster.
 * `outputs.tf` contains output variables
 * `variables.tf` contains input variables

+### terraform-templates
+The folder contains the  Kubernetes Deployment object, service to expose the app to the public and configs
+* `scala-api.yml` is the place were we define the deployment and service (load balancer).
+* `scala-api-secret.yml` is used to insert the json secret gcp key into pods to have access to gcp authentification to connect pod to Spanner

 ### accounts
 This is another top level folder in this project.
 It has a separate set of terraform files which are used to manage access accounts to our clusters.
 For example, you may want to create a service account for your CI tool to allow it to deploy applications to the cluster.